Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/aie_execution_measurement.md

         Total bytes = 128 * 100 = 12800 bytes
         Throughput = 12800/(10236800*1e-6) = 1250.3 MB/s

-    This method does _not_ measure the latency of the first kernel execution to produce the output data: make sure that the graph runs a number large enough that this overhead can be neglected.
+    This method does _not_ measure the latency of the first kernel execution to produce the output data.
+Make sure that the graph runs a number large enough that this overhead can be neglected.

-2. Xilinx provides event APIs for performance profiling purposes.
+2. AMD provides event APIs for performance profiling purposes.
 These APIs use performance counters in shim tiles to do profiling.
 The following enumeration usages are introduced in this tutorial:

     - **event::io_stream_start_to_bytes_transferred_cycles:** This records the start of a running event with a performance counter, and records the event that a specific amount of data is transferred with another performance counter.
 The return number with this enumeration is therefore the total cycles required to receive that amount of data.
 The profiled stream should be stopped after this amount of data has been transferred.